Duncan L. Hunter: Abortion

 He is opposed to abortion in all cases and proposed a constitutional amendment to make abortion illegal.
 He also introduced a number of bills in the House to restrict abortion.
 Hunter also opposed embryonic stem cell research, and voted against the Stem Cell Research Enhancement Act of 2005.

 Immigration

 Hunter was outspoken in his opposition to illegal immigration, favoring strict measures to combat it.
 He was a leading voice pushing for faster and more extensive construction of a U.S.–Mexico border fence, naming the border "our biggest homeland security problem" and listing a fence as a top priority.
 Hunter criticized the U.S. Department of Homeland Security under the George W. Bush administration for planning to build just half of the 700 miles of U.S.–Mexico border barrier authorized by the Secure Fence Act of 2006.

 Capital punishment

-Hunter supported death penalty and voted against legislation to restrict its use.
+Hunter supported the death penalty and voted against legislation to restrict its use.